Profpatsch/libnix-haskell/README.md

 The project consists of two broad steps:

-1. bindings to the command line tool
+1. bindings to the command line tools
 2. bindings to the nix libraries themselves

-At the moment, an alpha version of 1. is implemented, together with a small number of tests to check for possible changes in the interface, which consists mainly of three functions:
+At the moment, an beta version of 1. is implemented, together with a small number of tests to check for possible changes in the interface, which consists mainly of three functions:

 ```haskell
 parseNixExpr :: Text                 -> NixAction ParseError NixExpr